 As you scout out possible places to expand your business this holiday season, you’ll need to think about your goals, expenses, and the needs you’ll have at the second location.
 Ask yourself these questions while you weigh your options:

 - Is your ultimate goal to have a profitable kiosk business or to gain exposure for your brand?
 If it’s profits, do lots of research on how much you can expect to sell versus the costs of running a second location.
 If it’s exposure, airports can be a great option, but be prepared to absorb a potential loss if sales don’t perform.

 - Will you need additional equipment and supplies at the secondary location, or can you use it solely as a retail display station for sales?
 The need for extra machines and prep space will significantly impact your costs, so think carefully about this – for at least your first year, can you get by with just transporting pre-made foods to your kiosk for display and sale?

 - Will rental fees be offset by your anticipated sales?
 There’s always a chance that sales won’t go as planned, but be as realistic and prepared as possible.
-Notice who tends to frequent the mall or other location.
-If mall traffic during the week is primarily seniors or moms with kids who are window shopping, will it be worth it to have product and staff at that spot all week, or will weekends be sufficient to make sales and still pay rent?
+Notice who tends to frequent the mall or other locations.
+If mall traffic during the week is primarily seniors or moms with kids who are window shopping, will it be worth it to have products and staff at that spot all week, or will weekends be sufficient to make sales and still pay rent?